SalishSeaCast/SalishSeaNowcast/docs/index.rst

     Work flow of preparation for and execution of the daily runs.

 The green boxes in the figure above are :ref:`SalishSeaNowcastSystemWorkers`.

-The :ref:`Scheduler` is a long-running process that periodically checks the system clock and launches workers when their scheduled time to run is reached.

 Contents